RapJ/aws-iam-automation/README.md

 # aws-iam-automation
 This project automates the setup and management of secure Identity and Access Management (IAM) and network infrastructure in AWS using Bash scripting and GitHub Actions (CI/CD).
-The automation ensures consistent and secure creation of users, groups, roles, and access policies — reducing manual configuration errors and improving deployment effic...
+The automation ensures consistent and secure creation of users, groups, roles, and access policies — reducing manual configuration errors and improving deployment efficiency.